Pylons/substanced/docs/tutorial/step02.rst

 ===================================

 Substance D adds quite a bit atop Pyramid.
-In this step we do the minimum to bootstrap Substance D and let you start poking around.
+In this step we do the minimum to bootstrap Substance D, although poking around in Substance D is saved for the next step.

 Goals
 =====